jcfwebsitejordan/jcf/site/content/_index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+blurb:
+  heading: What can we give to our member.
+  text: >+
+    Riders from all over country have registered for the inaugural event Many will be staying in our club over the weekend boosting tourism and bringing considerable economic benefits to the local region.

+  smallheading: Believe in ourself.
 services:
   - header: Professional
     image: img/service-1.jpg